 2. How much and what kind of physical exercise is your dog already getting?

-This is the first thing we should be looking at - is your dog out playing, walking & running…
+The first thing we should be looking at is whether your dog is out playing, walking & running…

-Or laying around, curled up on the sofa with you?
+Or are they laying around, curled up on the sofa with you?